Here at InsuranceHub, we supply affordable:

 Property Insurance for Landscapers

 This protects your business’s property against losses.
-You might have a storage spot for your vehicles and equipment, and property insurance would protect your business against covered losses (such as fire) that could hit your storage facility.
+You might have a storage spot for your equipment, and property insurance can protect your business against covered losses (such as fire) that could hit your storage facility.

 Now, your equipment is also a big part of your business, since it’s not cheap and it’s essential to your work.
 But what if your equipment is stolen or damaged?
 You need to make sure that your equipment is protected, so you should talk to your agent about the best way to cover it.